andydlindsay/lectures/m09w23/README.md

 #### Agile

+* Agile is a philosophy
 * Iterative approach
-* Dynamic
-* Designed to deliver a product in smaller, faster "stages" / "sprints"
+* Designed to provide continuous delivery of a product in smaller (faster) chunks
-  * Sprints are defined periods of time (ex: 2 weeks) that a feature must be completed to a launch-ready point
-* Each step of the way the progress and plan are re-evaluated and changes can be scheduled
+* Each step of the way, the progress and plan are re-evaluated and changes can be scheduled
 * Has an emphasis on:
-  * Individuals / interactions over processes and tools
+  * Individuals and interactions over processes and tools
   * Working software over comprehensive documentation
   * Customer collaboration over contract negotiation
   * Responding to change over following a set plan